SUPPORT FOR TEENS &

 When your child’s anatomy is unfamiliar.
 “I don’t know anything about penises.
 How do I talk to my son about hygiene and puberty?”

-EDSE works with families of all forms, and educators are trauma-informed, inclusive, and LGBTQIA+ friendly.
+EDSE works with teens and families of all forms, and educators are trauma-informed, inclusive, and LGBTQIA+ friendly.

 We can’t wait to meet you!